icdevsorg/candy_library/README.md

 * getAddressedChunkArraySize - returns the size of an AddressedChunkArray
 * getDataChunkFromAddressedChunkArray - returns the addressed chunk out of an AddresedChunkArray
 * byteBufferDataZoneToBuffer - specifically converts a DataZone containing a ByteBuffer into a ByteBuffer
-* byteBufferChunksToValueUnstableBufferDataZone - converts a ByteBuffer into a DataZone
+* byteBufferChunksToValueSharedBufferDataZone - converts a ByteBuffer into a DataZone
 * initDataZone - initializes a datazone
 * flattenAddressedChunkArray - Converts an addressed chunk array into a pure byte array.
 Breaks after 256 Zones or 256 Chunks.